wevre/wry/README.wry.txt

 Scripts can be split into multiple files and then included inside one another.
 We want to be able to include a file, but keep it somewhat isolated from the current scope, to avoid collisions.
-When a file is included, using the `wind` statement, it create a new level in the scope hierarchy.
+When a file is included, using the `wend` statement, it create a new level in the scope hierarchy.
 The current hierarchy is pushed, or "wound", up the stack; the included file is executed in its own scope, and then _that_ is wound up the stack and a new scope level opened for the rest of the script.

-This allows one, for example, to set variables prior to the `wind` statment that will affect the execution of the imported file, and still be available (if not overridden) to later parts of the script.
+This allows one, for example, to set variables prior to the `wend` statement that will affect the execution of the imported file, and still be available (if not overridden) to later parts of the script.
 It also allows the author to override something in the included file, because the override is happening at the current (lower) scope level.
-A wind statement can include a label so one can refer back to objects explicitly at that level.
-As with the above discussion on local scope, this begs the question of how we refer to a scope that has been pushed above a `wind` or `with` statment.
+A `wend` statement can include a label so one can refer back to objects explicitly at that level.
+As with the above discussion on local scope, this begs the question of how we refer to a scope that has been pushed above a `wend` or `with` statement.
 Perhaps we allow for a label like this:

 	#script

 	...

-	wind 'include/inc-standard.wry' #standard
+	wend 'include/inc-standard.wry' #standard

 	func bailout   // This overrides the function defined in 'inc-standard'.
 		@standard.bailout()   // Call the overridden function <- need to think about syntax,

 	@script.some_var

-The act of pushing (or winding) the scope up the stack will be triggered by a `wind` statement and also by EOF.
+The act of pushing the scope up the stack will be triggered by a `wend` statement and also by EOF.

-Similar to the bare `with` above (and maybe, replacing it) would be a bare `wind` statement which would push the current scope up the stack and open up a new one.
+Similar to the bare `with` above (and maybe, replacing it) would be a bare `wend` statement which would push the current scope up the stack and open up a new one.
 This would let you override something in the current scope, but still make it available if needed.